Kiera

 19

 I don't use social media because it never made me happy.
 Life is so much more fun without constantly comparing myself to others on digital platforms.
-Social media makes it way too easy to compare yourself, and often those comparisons are based on unrealistic images.
+Those comparisons are way too easy through social media, often showing unrealistic images.

-I wonder why everyone doesn't just stop using social media.
-It seems like everyone hates their phones and feels insecure about social media, but because it's addictive and there's a whole industry built around it, people keep using it.
+I wonder why not everyone just stops using social media.
+It seems like everyone hates their phone and feels insecure about social media, but people keep using it because it's addictive and there's a whole industry built around it.

-It's totally fine to connect with people through a screen, but for me, the 'we-feeling' disappears because social media reaches so many people.
+Of course it is totally fine to connect with each other through a screen, but for me, the 'we-feeling' disappears because the range of social media is so wide.
 My friends and I use our phones in our own ways to keep things small-scale.
-For example, we have a shared photo album where we only post photos of ourselves.
+We, for example, use a shared photo album in which we post photos of only ourselves.

-Maybe if there was a limit on the number of people you can reach on social media, it would help.
-If you could only reach 150 people, for example, you'd be much more selective and only choose the people you really enjoy.
+Perhaps it would help if the number of people you can follow on social media would be limited.
+For instance, if you could follow a maximum of 150 people, you'd be much more critical and you'd only select the people you really enjoy.

 Rigmundis